Federico77z/aScan/README.md

 PV		allele-specific expression p-value as computed by aScan.

-FDR		False Discovery Rate associated to the allele-specific expression p-value.
+FDR		False Discovery Rate associated with the allele-specific expression p-value.

 Genes are sorted by ascending p-value.
 Only genes/transcripts overlapping with at least one heterozygous substitution are reported in the output.

 Genes with an associated FDR lower than an arbitrary threshold (usually 0.01 or 0.05) can be considered as showing a genuine allele-specific expression bias.